doombubbles/bg3-mods/Wiki/Paladin---Retribution.md

 ### Level 2 Oath Spells

 You learn 2 new Oath Spells that are always prepared.
-They can come from the list of [[Paladin---Abilities | Paladin Channel Oath Abilities]] or the two traditional spells below
+They can come from the list of [[Paladin Channel Oath Abilities | Paladin---Abilities]] or the two traditional spells below
 - [[Hold Person]]
 - [[Spiritual Weapon]]